satwikkansal/wtfpython/README.md

 * `this` module in Python is an easter egg for The Zen Of Python ([PEP 20](https://www.python.org/dev/peps/pep-0020)).
 * And if you think that's already interesting enough, check out the implementation of [this.py](https://hg.python.org/cpython/file/c3896275c0f6/Lib/this.py).
 Interestingly, the code for the Zen violates itself (and that's probably the only place where this happens).
-* Regarding the statement `love is not True or False; love is love`, ironic but it's self-explanatory.
+* Regarding the statement `love is not True or False; love is love`, ironic but it's self-explanatory (if not, please see the examples related to `is` and `is not` operators).

 ---